Stomach Flu (gastroenteritis)

 - If your stomach flu symptoms are severe, unusual, or persistent, call your healthcare provider for advice.

-Call your doctor or go to the emergency room if you have bloody diarrhea, if you become dehydrated (feel weak, lightheaded or dizzy, or your heart is racing), if you’ve been vomiting for more than 2 days or if you’re vomiting blood.Tags: nausea, vomiting, gastroentritis, diarrhea, stomach flu
+Call your doctor or go to the emergency room if you have bloody diarrhea, if you become dehydrated (feel weak, lightheaded or dizzy, or your heart is racing), if you’ve been vomiting for more than 2 days or if you’re vomiting blood.Tags: vomiting, intestinal flu, gastroentritis, diarrhea, nausea, stomach flu